arne1981/helmsman/README.md

 # Helmsman
 DIY Yacht autopilot computer

-This autopilot computer is basically allmost untested.
+This autopilot computer is allmost untested.
 Did some test trials in combination with a autohelm 3000 wheel drive motor.

 Parts
 Arduino UNO rev 3